 They say: It will lead to reduced protection for the vulnerable

-One case that was presented to royal commission involved a young man with Down syndrome, who was aggressively and unwittingly sold several insurance policies he did not understand after answering an unsolicited call.
+One case that was presented to the royal commission involved a young man with Down syndrome, who was aggressively and unwittingly sold several insurance policies he did not understand after answering an unsolicited call.

 Baptist Minister the Reverend Grant Stewart spoke from the witness box on behalf of his son during the royal commission in 2018.
-On hearing the proposed changes, Mr Stewart said, “Given the amount of effort that was involved in putting the royal commission together, in the amount of people who gave evidence… it does seem to me we should honour that process.”
+On hearing the proposed changes, Mr Stewart said, “Given the amount of effort that was involved in putting the royal commission together, in the number of people who gave evidence… it does seem to me we should honour that process.”

-“Any reduction of lending protections might affect the wider community, particularly those who are most vulnerable and at risk to unscrupulous sales or advertising.”
+“Any reduction of lending protections might affect the wider community, particularly those who are most vulnerable and at-risk to unscrupulous sales or advertising.”
 (2)